olayinkaokewale/react-native-select-picker/README.md

 | **value** | any | null | Yes | The value of the option is passed in here and it is the value passed to the `onValueChange` function. |

 ## Changelog
+- 0.0.9: Removed `Picker` from `react-native` library and imported from `@react-native-community/picker` for projects using `react-native` 0.60 and above.
+- 0.0.81: Removed the default **-- select --** placeholder on iOS.
 - 0.0.8: Updated the deprecated functions in `react` to new ones and optimized the code to avoid memory leaks when component is unmounted.
 Removed `showIOS` prop _(Native picker is default for iOS now - no need to include this)_
 - 0.0.7: Minor bug fix on iOS select picker _(When opened, the default selected is the placeholder when selected value is `null`, `undefined` or `empty string`)_
 - 0.0.6: Added `showIOS` prop to enable or disable native iOS picker. _(iOS reviewers give high preference to the iOS native picker while reviewing to reject or accept an app)_